 These general purpose financial statements have been prepared in accordance with Australian Accounting Standards and Interpretations issued by the Australian Accounting Standards Board ('AASB') and the Corporations Act 2001, as appropriate for for-profit oriented entities.
 These financial statements also comply with International Financial Reporting Standards as issued by the International Accounting Standards Board ('IASB').
-The financial statements have been prepared on a going concern basis using historical cost conventions.
+The financial statements have been prepared on a going concern basis using historical cost conventions except for certain classes of Property, plant and equipment which have been measured at fair value or revalued amount.